polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 ## Introduction

 Polkadot is a next-generation blockchain protocol designed to support a multi-chain future by enabling secure communication and interoperability between different blockchains.
-Built as a Layer-0 protocol, Polkadot introduces innovations like application-specific Layer-1 chains (parachains), shared security through Nominated Proof-of-Stake (NPoS), and seamless cross-chain interactions via its native Cross-Consensus Messaging Format (XCM).
+Built as a Layer-0 protocol, Polkadot introduces innovations like application-specific Layer-1 chains (parachains), shared security through Nominated Proof of Stake (NPoS), and seamless cross-chain interactions via its native Cross-Consensus Messaging Format (XCM).

 This guide covers key aspects of Polkadot’s architecture, including its high-level protocol structure, runtime upgrades, blockspace commoditization, and the role of its native token, DOT, in governance, staking, and resource allocation.